syncfusion-content/windowsforms-docs/WindowsForms/numericupdownext/Getting-Started.md

 # Getting Started

-This section briefly describes how to create a new Windows Forms project in Visual Studio, and add the **NumericUpDownExt** control with its basic functionalities.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and add the **NumericUpDownExt** control with its basic functionalities.

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#numericupdownext) section to get the list of assemblies or NuGet package details that need to be added as reference to use the control in any application.
+Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#numericupdownext) section to get the list of assemblies or the details of NuGet package that need to be added as reference to use the control in any application.

-[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.
+Refer to this [documentation](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details about installing NuGet packages in a Windows Forms application.

 ## Adding the NumericUpDownExt control via designer

-1) Create a new Windows Forms application in Visual Studio.
+1. Create a new Windows Forms application in Visual Studio.

-2) The [NumericUpDownExt](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.NumericUpDownExt.html) control can be added to an application by dragging it from the toolbox to the design view.
-The following dependent assemblies will be added automatically.
+2. Add the [NumericUpDownExt](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.NumericUpDownExt.html) control to an application by dragging it from the toolbox to the design view.
+The following dependent assemblies will be added automatically:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows